shiraalter/ConwaysGameOfLife/README.md

 Conway's Game of life is a cellular automaton created by J.H Conway.
 The game depicts how complex shapes can be created from simple patterns.
-This project uses Java to implement Conway's game of life.
+This project uses Java to implement Conway's Game of Life.

 `To Play`